ameba23/hdp/README.md

 # harddrive party

 This allows two or more peers to share files.
-Peers choose one or more directories to share, and a swarm 'topic' name to meet at.
+Peers can choose directories to share, and a swarm 'topic' name to meet at.

-Peer discovery, [NOISE](https://noiseprotocol.org/) handshaking and stream encryption is done by [hyperswarm](https://github.com/hyperswarm/hyperswarm)
+Peer discovery, [NOISE](https://noiseprotocol.org/) handshaking and stream encryption is done by [hyperswarm](https://github.com/hyperswarm/hyperswarm).

 Remote file metadata is cached locally in memory.

 Design goals:
 - Minimal setup - do not need to wait to hash files for the index.
 - Can be used with large media collections
+- Remote control via ws / http interface.
+Can be run on an ARM device or NAS and controlled from another computer.

 ## Protocol